John/Eleanor Rykener: Life

+Court records containing Rykener's interrogation, London (England), 11 December, 1394 (The London Archives, City of London Corporation, Plea and Memoranda Roll A34 [1395]).
+On display at the British Library's exhibition Medieval Women: In Their Own Words (25 October - 2 March 2025).
+Photograph: Alicia Spencer-Hall (24 February 2025).

 All that is known of Rykener's life comes from the answers given during the interrogation in the Lord Mayor's court, following Rykener's arrest in December 1394.
 At these proceedings, Rykener described in some detail coming to learn the trades of prostitution and needlecraft when living with a London embroideress, also telling the court with whom and where Rykener subsequently plied those trades.
 According to the transcription of the proceedings, Rykener had only recently returned to London after visiting other parts of southern England prior to being arrested in Cheapside, a busy commercial district of London.
 (Note: Jeremy Goldberg has described Rykener's Cheapside thus: "Soper Lane is one of a number of narrow streets that open off Cheapside.
 Historically associated with the Guild of Pepperers, by the late fourteenth century, it was occupied by Mercers, Drapers, and Fishmongers.
 Some shops appear to have been run down by this date.
 The narrow lanes opening off the south side of Cheapside had a long association with prostitution, suggested by the names of the nearby Gropecunt and Popkirtle Lanes".
 Soper Lane was enlarged and renamed Queen Street after the destruction of the original thoroughfare in the Great Fire of London.
 Goldberg has also tentatively identified John Britby as the man by that name who was a (possibly royal) clerk in 1384.
 By 1410 this Britby was vicar of Stanton.)